A Little Background

-As I noted earlier, I read from numerous translations – I’ve spent time with the KJV, NKJV, NIV, NLT, ESV, HCSB, LEB, The Message, The Living Bible – and the list could go on for quite some time.
+As I noted earlier, I read from numerous translations – I’ve spent time with the KJV, NKJV, NIV, NLT, ESV, HCSB, LEB, The Message, The Living Bible – and the list could go on.

 I do not necessarily see one translation as superior to the other but each providing insights that another may not have been able to highlight.
 I use the ESV, LEB, NASB when working with the details, but utilize the NLT and NIV when working more big picture.